kmontag/NK2Reshift/README.md

 - device identification, so the session ring ("red box") is only visible when the nanoKONTROL2 is actually connected.

-This script supports Live 11 and 12.
-Earlier versions of Live are not supported.
+This script supports Live 12.3 and up.
+Many features will probably work in earlier versions of Live, but YMMV.
+Note that this script uses recent Live APIs which are subject to change - things should generally be pretty stable in practice, but please [file an issue](../../issues) (in this repository, not with Ableton) if you see any breakage on newer Live versions.

 ### Usage